MatejKovacic/RasPBX-install/SMS_and_MMS/README.md

 <img src="./screenschoots/SMS.png" alt="Received SMS message" style="width:30%;"/> <img src="./screenschoots/MMS.png" alt="Received MMS message" style="width:30%;"/>
 <img src="./screenschoots/SMS_viewer.png" alt="SMS and MMS viewer" style="width:40%;"/>

-**SMS sender** script is based on Chan_Dongle SMS Script by *Troy Nahrwold*, which was developed many years ago.
+**SMS sender** script is based on *Chan_Dongle SMS Script* by *Troy Nahrwold*, which was developed many years ago.
 This updated script is:
-- mobile friendly
+- mobile friendly,
-- has support for contact list
+- has support for contact list,
-- has support for phone number validation (currently you can allow only Slovenian numbers or international numbers in E.164 format)
+- has support for phone number validation (currently you can allow only Slovenian numbers or international numbers in E.164 format),
-- does show how many characters is left for SMS message (160 max.)
+- does show how many characters is left for SMS message (160 max.),
-- transliterate UTF-8 to ASCII to handle special characters that can not be sent in normal SMS
+- transliterate UTF-8 to ASCII to handle special characters that can not be sent in normal SMS,
-- checks the status of the sent SMS (successfully sent or if there was an error)
+- checks the status of the sent SMS (successfully sent or if there was an error),
-- logs sent messages
+- logs sent messages.

 **Received SMS and MMS messages** are sent to your e-mail and stored on a system too.

 **SMS viewer** script:
-- shows all received SMS and MMS messages
+- shows all received SMS and MMS messages,
-- shows all sent SMS messages
+- shows all sent SMS messages,
-- has support for contact list
+- has support for contact list,
-- mobile friendly
+- mobile friendly.

-Both scripts are using common authentication system - you can have multiple users, and passwords are stored in `bcrypt` format.
+Both scripts are using common authentication system - you can have multiple users, and passwords are stored in modern `bcrypt` format.

 ## Installation